Lubbock Christian University

-Admissions/Provost — The mission of Admissions is to identify, recruit and provide academic counseling to qualified students.
+Admissions/Provost — The mission of Admissions is to recruit qualified students.

-Recruit academically qualified new students to enroll at Lubbock Christian University, advise them in selection of an academic field of study, and prepare initial academic scheduling, primarily for incoming freshmen students.
+Recruit academically qualified new students to enroll at Lubbock Christian University, advise them in selection of an academic field of study, and assist in preparing initial academic scheduling, primarily for incoming freshmen students.

 Plan, coordinate, and conduct church visits within territory to recruit students to select Christian education and attend Lubbock Christian University.

 Plan, coordinate, and conduct school visits.
 Develop recruiting and academic/financial assistance advising events with schools that show high probability of providing students.